 These wines are produced from vines which grow on a mostly slate soils, stretched out over rough rocky terraced vineyards which are very hard to work [hence many of the hefty price tags], but produce some of the very best wines from one of Spain's smallest; but one its most important in terms of quality and concentration of unique flavors.
 In the course of writing this quick review I came across a couple of great websites.

 In the glass a very dark ruby colored, after uncorking the bottle, swishing and swirling in the glass, my nose is immediately greeted by rich blackberry, dark ripe cherries, a pinch of rich black licorice.
-Now that the coming attraction is over; it's time for the initial splash-down on the old palate and whoa this this is a lot of well structured, tasty wine that will pair nicely with just about anything off the grill.
-The flavor rain trucks in a load of plump blackberry, dark plum, rich mocha and some dusty minerality in the background.
-This wine is drinking fab right now, but putting this wine in the cellar for a year or two would be a smart move.
+Now that the coming attraction is over; it's time for the initial splash-down on the old palate.
+Whoa this is a whole lot of well structured, tasty wine that will pair nicely with just about anything off the grill.
+Like a dump-trucks unburdening its load, out bounce plump blackberry, dark plum, rich mocha and some dusty minerality in the background.
+This wine is dressed to impress and is ready to rock soon as its uncorked, but putting this wine in the cellar for a year or two would be a smart move.

-A juicy, yet truly expansive wine which shows off nicely in the strong finish, with just a subtle touch of sweetness and zero rough edges.
+I was quite excited to find a wine with a truly expansive range of flavors, one which shows off nicely in the strong finish, with just a subtle touch of sweetness and zero rough edges.
 Imagine my surprise that the review of this by Wine Speculator [who gave it 92 points] actually matched what was in the bottle, proving that do get it right sometimes.
-Oh, I paid just under $20 for this wine, but it would appear the inventory is pretty limited, so you may just wanna hurry to get your own bottle or not, it leaves more for me [ha].
-Until next time sip long and prosper, cheers!
+Btw, I paid just under $20 for this wine, but it would appear the inventory is pretty limited, so you may just wanna hurry to get your own bottle or not, it leaves more for me [ha].
+Until next time sip long and prosper cheers!